 Pro Tips for a great Slow Cooker Beef Brisket

-- Trim your meat of unnecessary fat before seasoning.
+- Trim some unnecessary fat before seasoning.

 - Be sure to use a brisket that is at least 4 pounds before cooking.
 Anything smaller, the meat will be tough.